The Trinnacle Trail Cover Photo

 view of Dovestone Reservoir and rolling green hills

-The ascent was brutal from the offset, with no time at all to ease yourself into it.
-The heat and humidity certainly didn’t help.
+The ascent was brutal from the offset.
 I was grateful for the epic views around us, so I could stop often to take photos and enjoy a short period of respite.

 View of Dovestone Reservoir and sun setting behind the hills with woman hiking

-The sky was already putting on quite a show by this point.
-It wouldn’t be long before we’d lose the sun behind the adjacent hills, so we briskly walked along the gritstone ridge in search of The Trinnacle rock formations.
+By this point, the sky was already putting on quite a show.
+It wouldn’t be long before we’d lose the sun behind the hills, so picked up pace along the gritstone ridge in search of The Trinnacle rock formations.

 There are incredible vistas to enjoy every step of the way, but nothing compares to the view from The Trinnacle itself.
-Its jagged gritstone ridge with the Saddleworth Moors and reservoirs in the background makes it one of the best I’ve seen in the UK.
+I found it hard to believe that we were still in the UK.

 Woman admiring view from The Trinnacle

-When we made it to the pinnacle of the walk, there were 2 or 3 other people around taking photos and enjoying the view.
+When we reached the pinnacle of the walk, two or three other people were around, taking photos and enjoying the view.
 For a stunning evening like this one, that’s pretty good going.
-It was a buzz ticking off this Peak District hidden gem.

-Naturally, we couldn’t resist climbing the podium for an Instagram moment.
+We couldn’t resist climbing the podium for an Instagram moment.
 It was a dry and still evening, so the conditions couldn’t have been better.
-However, the midges were swarming us by this point, so it was hard to relax and enjoy the moment fully.

 Standing on top of The Trinnacle rocks looking out at sunset view